How to Enter a Barbon Hillclimb

 If you are competing in a few more events in addition to Barbon, you could be eligible for an award by joining the Liverpool Motor Club Speed Championship – we think it’s the Best in the North West!

-Our events are also qualifying rounds of the Assoiciation of North Western Car Clubs Speed Championship and the SD34 Sprint & Hillclimb Championship.
+Our events are also qualifying rounds of the Association of North Western Car Clubs Speed Championship and the SD34 Sprint & Hillclimb Championship.
 Many events are qualifying rounds for all three championships so, by registering for them all, you’ll stand an even greater chance of winning an award.

-What kit do I need and what do I need to do to my car?
+What kit do I need, and what do I need to do to my car?

 Click on the event Supplementary Regulations above.
 They should be read in conjunction with Motorsport UK’s National Competition Rules for Sprints & Hillclimbs.